 Sixteenth Annual Automotive Outlook Symposium

-On Friday, June 5, the symposium convenes at the Detroit Branch of the Federal Reserve Bank of Chicago.
-This year's symposium focuses on the long-term landscape of automotive production.
-The topics include: the viability of the auto industry; the vehicle sales outlook from the OEM (original equipment manufacturers) perspective; medium- and heavy-duty truck industry outlook; dealers' and suppliers' perspectives on the sales outlook; and the consensus outlook of symposium participants.
+On Friday, June 5, the symposium convened at the Detroit Branch of the Federal Reserve Bank of Chicago.
+The symposium focused on the long-term landscape of automotive production.
+The topics included: the viability of the auto industry; the vehicle sales outlook from the OEM (original equipment manufacturers) perspective; medium- and heavy-duty truck industry outlook; dealers' and suppliers' perspectives on the sales outlook; and the consensus outlook of symposium participants.

 Panelists will provide 10–15 minute presentations; the balance of the session will be a question and answer period.